xMedox/NeonEngine/README.md

 - Removed getRootEntity and getRootEntity2D functions
 - Made framerate an int
 - Renamed some variables and some refactoring
+- Removed null check in the get... functions of Materials and the RenderingEngine

 ## Todo: